KankakeeCommunityCollege/newsroom/_posts/2025-04-22-congratulations-graduates.md

 ![Image of graduation cap with &quot;2025&quot; tassel](/uploads/2023/commencement2025-500x333.jpg "Image of graduation cap with &quot;2025&quot; tassel"){: width="500" height="333"}
 {: .center-this-text}

 More than 350 students will receive degrees and certificates at the 56th annual Kankakee Community College commencement ceremony at 10 a.m.
-Saturday, May 17 in the George H. Ryan Gymnasium in the college's Activities Building.
+Saturday, May 17 in the George H. Ryan Gymnasium in the college’s Activities Building.

 The speaker at KCC’s ceremony will be Melvina Calvin-Edwards, Ed.D.
 Calvin-Edwards is a sergeant on the Kankakee Police Department and assistant professor/program coordinator of Law Enforcement and ![Dr. Melvina Calvin-Edwards](/uploads/2023/drmelvinacalvinedwards-300x400.jpg "Dr. Melvina Calvin-Edwards"){: width="300" height="400"}Criminal Justice programs at KCC.
 Passionate about providing students with a hands-on, immersive learning experience in law enforcement, Calvin-Edwards has 19 years of experience as an instructor at KCC and as a police officer.
 After attending KCC, Calvin-Edwards earned a bachelor’s degree from Olivet Nazarene University in Bourbonnais; a master’s degree from Governors State University in University Park; and a doctorate from Olivet Nazarene University.